cirkwis/gcp-professional-data-eng-certfication/GCP - Question.md

 >
 ><strong>Source(s): </strong><a href="https://cloud.google.com/bigtable/docs/installing-hbase-shell" target="_blank">Hbase Shell</a>

-**22. What is the recommended action to do in order to switch between SSD and HDD storage for your Google Cloud Bigtable instance?**
+**22 (*Q68*).
+What is the recommended action to do in order to switch between SSD and HDD storage for your Google Cloud Bigtable instance?**

 <ol type="A">
-  <li>create a third instance and sync the data from the two storage types via batch jobs.</li>
+  <li>Create a third instance and sync the data from the two storage types via batch jobs.</li>
-  <li>export the data from the existing instance and import the data into a new instance.</li>
+  <li>Export the data from the existing instance and import the data into a new instance.</li>
-  <li>run parallel instances where one is HDD and the other is SDD.</li>
+  <li>Run parallel instances where one is HDD and the other is SDD.</li>
-  <li>the selection is final and you must resume using the same storage type.</li>
+  <li>The selection is final and you must resume using the same storage type.</li>
 </ol>

 >**Answer: B**